Prashita0708/covid-care/README.md

-# covid-care
+# covidcare

-Application for response to COVID-19 and beyond.
+Application in response to COVID-19